ColeDewis/AutonomousFoosball/code/vision/README.md

 - extract out transform code into its own module to lessen the tasks required of the tracker module (could make it a class or just a module that stores all the transforms, pixel scales, and the img_to_world function)
+- extract out detection code into its own class or module.
+The Tracker class should just be in charge of maintaining location state and dealing with camera initialization and tracking thread stuff

 ### Ball-Tracking To-Do's
 - make generic trajectory model that you can inherit from to build ball model